pixldev/midhut-inf-pk-mod/README.md

 also here's a test from before the annoying anticheat
 ![](https://www.youtube.com/watch?v=1ZPAfIwLP5o)

-I think 'mhpk-1.0.0.jar' works with the anticheat but idk I'm not checking...
+I think `mhpk-1.0.0.jar` works with the anticheat but idk I'm not checking...

+also it's for fabric 1.21